-This bill seeks to enhance organ donation awareness and participation by requiring state license and public assistance application forms to include a designated space for applicants to indicate their desire to make an anatomical gift, in accordance with the Jonathan Spradling Revised Uniform Anatomical Gift Act.
-It mandates that the Motor Vehicle Division of the Taxation and Revenue Department maintain a statewide donor registry that includes these completed statements.
-The requirement applies to various applications, including hunting and fishing licenses, concealed handgun licenses, and professional licenses, ensuring individuals can express their donor status across multiple platforms.
+This bill seeks to enhance organ donation awareness and participation by requiring various state license and public assistance application forms to include a designated space for applicants to indicate their desire to make an anatomical gift, as per the Jonathan Spradling Revised Uniform Anatomical Gift Act.
+It mandates that the Motor Vehicle Division of the Taxation and Revenue Department maintain a statewide donor registry that includes completed donor statements from applications for hunting, fishing, concealed handgun licenses, and public assistance benefits.
+Applicants must sign their donor status in the presence of a witness, and the bill sets a deadline of January 1, 2026, for the inclusion of these donor statements on the specified forms.

 Statutes affected: introduced version: 29-19-5, 61-6A-1, 61-6B-1, 61-12F-1, 61-14F-1